Andheri metro station

-Andheri (Officially, LIC Andheri), is a metro station on Line 1 of the Mumbai Metro serving the Andheri suburb of Mumbai, India.
+Andheri is an elevated metro station on the East-West Corridor of the Blue Line 1 of Mumbai Metro serving the Andheri suburb of Mumbai, India.
 It was opened to the public on 8 June 2014.
 After Ghatkopar, Andheri is the busiest station on Line 1, with a daily passenger traffic of 72,125 in February 2017.

 The Andheri station is connected with the Andheri railway station's foot-over bridge through a skywalk.
 MMOPL later built a shorter connector that reduced the time taken by commuters to switch systems.